webplatform/docs/css/properties/perspective-origin/index.md

 |Examples=
 }}
 {{Notes_Section
+|Usage=
+Perspective defines how an object is viewed.
+In graphic arts, perspective is the representation on a flat surface of what the viewer's eye would see in a 3D space.
+If there were a window between the viewer and the object, you could project points on the window surface that correspond to the points that exist beyond the glass.
+(See [http://en.wikipedia.org/wiki/Perspective_(graphical) Wikipedia] for more information about graphical perspective and for related illustrations.)

+The illusion of perspective on a flat surface, such as a computer screen, is created by projecting points on the flat surface as they would appear if the flat surface were a window through which the viewer was looking at the object.
+In discussion of virtual environments, this flat surface is called a projection plane.

+The perspective-origin sets the virtual position of the viewer.
+As perspective-origin-x changes, the virtual eye moves along the x axis (left or right of the center of the screen).
+As perspective-origin-y changes, the eye moves along the y axis (closer to the top or bottom of the screen).
 |Notes=This property has no effect on the child elements if the [[css/properties/perspective|'''perspective''']] property is not set for the object.
 }}
 {{Related_Specifications_Section